Yalda-Ashrafi/mobile-app-learning-portfolio/Module-1/Part-2/README.md

 #  Module‑1 — Part‑2
 ## Running Android Apps on a Physical Device

-###  What You'll Need
+##  What You'll Need
+Before I could run my app on a real device, I made sure I had:
-- Android Studio installed on your computer
+- Android Studio installed on my computer
-- An app project set up in Android Studio
+- A simple Kotlin project already set up

 ---

-###  Steps I Learned
+###  Steps I Followed
-1. **Enable USB Debugging**
+1. **Turned on USB Debugging**
-   - Turn on Developer Options on the phone
-   - Enable USB Debugging
+   I went into my phone’s Developer Options and enabled USB Debugging so my computer could talk to the device.

-2. **Run with a USB Cable**
+2. **Connected with a USB Cable**
-   - Connect the phone via USB
-   - Install OEM USB drivers (Windows) if needed
-   - Select the device in Android Studio and run the app
+   I plugged my phone into the computer.
+Since I’m on Windows, I also installed the OEM USB drivers to make sure Android Studio recognized my device.
+Once connected, I could see my phone listed in the run menu and launch the app directly.

-3. **Run with Wi‑Fi**
+3. **Tried Running with Wi‑Fi**
-   - Pair using a QR code or 6‑digit code
-   - Run the app wirelessly if no cable is available
+   I learned that if I don’t have a cable, I can still connect wirelessly.
+Android Studio lets me pair my phone using either a QR code or a 6‑digit code, and then I can run the app over Wi‑Fi.

 ---